 The Preble County Youth Foundation Scholarship is awarded to full- or part-time students who are residents of Preble County.
 This scholarship is for students who will be attending Edison State in any program of study.

 Edison State awards the President's Scholarship to a full-time student who is beginning his/her studies at Edison State Community College.
 This scholarship is based upon academic achievement.

 Charles E. Ridenour Memorial ScholarshipThe Charles E. Ridenour Memorial Scholarship was established by his sister, Eileen Leasure.
 Mr. Ridenour was a teacher of welding and enjoyed his previous interaction with Edison State students.
 She wanted to have that spirit of learning to continue after his death.

 Full-time or part-time students taking a minimum of six (6) credit hours.

 Thomas Alva Edison Scholarship

-Applicants for the Thomas Alva Edison Scholarship but be students in the top 15 percent or one of the top ten seniors in their graduating class.
-Recipients must attend Edison State on a full-time basis.
+Applicants for the Thomas Alva Edison Scholarship must be students in the top 15 percent or one of the top ten seniors in their graduating class.
 Selection is based upon academic achievement.
-This scholarship may cover full or half tuition.
-Upon successful completion of the first year, the recipient(s) may qualify for a renewal scholarship.
+Upon successful completion of the first year with a 3.0 cumulative GPA, the recipient(s) may qualify for a renewal scholarship.

 Tri-County Trust Scholarship